colts70/The-Sematic-Stack/README.md

 > **This project is not affiliated with Google, Amazon, OpenAI, or any third-party organization.**
 > **This is the modern implementation of Berners-Lee’s original Semantic Web map.**
 We just needed a deterministic first-hop with 5 primitives and a public index.”
+“DFH replaces guesswork with a universal public index: the single semantic anchor every AI and search engine now resolves first.”
 > **SFH / DFH matches the LLM’s internal canonicalization process.**
 > This work is non-commercial research into AI semantic grounding and deterministic canonicalization.
 > Domain names are used as neutral anchors for prototype routing maps.